saitaiky/notebook/docs/docs/cloud-computing/aws/storage/ebs-efs.md

 You can set `DeleteOnTermination` to `False` to change this default behavior **to ensure that the volume persists** even after the instance terminates?

 If you want to disable this flag while the instance is still running, you can set `DeleteOnTermination` attribute to `False` using the **command line**

+## EFS

+### 2 Modes

+There are 2 modes that you can use in EFS.

+- **Provisioned Throughput mode** is available for applications with high throughput to storage (MiB/s per TiB) ratios, or with requirements greater than those allowed by the **Bursting Throughput mode**.
+- With **Bursting Throughput mode**, a file system's throughput scales *as the amount of data* stored in the standard storage class grows.